-Over the 2023 net result no dividend distribution has been decided upon (2022:nil).
+No dividend distribution has been decided upon for 2024 (2023: nil).
 The dividend and capital strategy of the Company will evolve with the needs of the business as well as the regulatory environment.

 Loans and advances to Supervisory Board and Management Board members